ethersphere/swarm-docs/contents/introduction.rst

 ---------------------

 This document source code is found at @url{https://github.com/ethersphere/swarm/tree/master/book}
-The most uptodate swarm book in various formats is available on the old web
+The most up-to-date swarm book in various formats is available on the old web
 @url{http://ethersphere.org/swarm/docs} as well as on swarm @url{bzz://swarm/docs}